Anninzy/fpp/README.md

 - [ ] Reimplement old code
 - [ ] Refactor code
 - [ ] Complete Weapon: Revolver
+- [ ] Rename files to .lua for better GitHub categorisation
 - [ ] Go through `default.project.json` and set `$ignoreUnknownInstances` to false on most of everything
 - [ ] Merge with Aston
 - [ ] Movement system